Skip to main content

 He introduced the field of Algorithmic Information Dynamics, a symbolic regression and program synthesis framework based on optimal inference theory that combines classical and algorithmic information theories with causal inference and perturbation analysis to tackle inverse problems.

-Before joining KCL, Dr. Zenil was at the Machine Learning Group, Department of Chemical Engineering and Biotechnology at the University Cambridge. and the Structural Biology Group at Department of Computer Science, University of Oxford as a faculty member, senior researcher and Templeton Principal Investigator.
-He is affiliated with The Alan Turing Institute as one of ten appointed independent AI advisors.
+Before joining KCL, Dr. Zenil was at the Machine Learning Group, Department of Chemical Engineering and Biotechnology (CEB) at the University Cambridge, and before at the Structural Biology Group, Department of Computer Science, University of Oxford as a faculty member, senior researcher and John Templeton Principal Investigator.
+He was at the Alan Turing Institute as one of only ten appointed independent AI scientific advisors.

-Before coming back to the UK, Dr. Zenil was an Assistant Professor and Lab leader at the Algorithmic Dynamics Lab, Unit of Computational Medicine, Center for Molecular Medicine and SciLifeLab at the Karolinska Institute in Stockholm, Sweden where he was the recipient of the prestigious VR Young Researcher Award.
+Before that, Dr. Zenil was an Assistant Professor and Lab leader at the Algorithmic Dynamics Lab, Unit of Computational Medicine, Center for Molecular Medicine and SciLifeLab at the Karolinska Institute in Stockholm, Sweden where he was the recipient of the prestigious VR Young Researcher Award.

-His research interests include bio- and techno-signatures, the dynamics of health and disease, complexity sciences and applications of (algorithmic) information theory to fundamental science, in particular to optimal inference and Artificial General Intelligence.
+His research interests include bio- and techno-signatures, the dynamics of health and disease, complexity sciences and applications of (algorithmic) information theory to fundamental science, in particular to optimal inference and Artificial Super Intelligence.

 News